FK Budućnost Podgorica: Period 1975–1992

-During the 80s, Budućnost never relegated from the First League, but another achievement of the Podgorica side was producing great players.
+During the 80s, Budućnost were never relegated from the First League, but another achievement of the Podgorica side was producing great players.
 So, in 1983 for FK Budućnost debuted Dejan Savićević, who would later win two UEFA Champions League titles, with one scored goal in the final.
 Savićević played for Budućnost from 1983 to 1988, including the 130 games in Yugoslav First League with 36 goals scored.
 For most matches in his career, Savićević played for Budućnost.

 Another great talent of FK Budućnost, Predrag Mijatović, debuted in 1987 and would later win and score a goal in one UEFA Champions League final.
 Mijatović played two seasons in Budućnost senior team, with 73 appearances and 10 scored goals.

 Other players who started their careers in FK Budućnost during the 80s were Branko Brnović (100 games / 13 goals for Budućnost in First League), Željko Petrović (59/6), Niša Saveljić (98/8), Dragoljub Brnović (183/12) and Dragoje Leković (133/0); they all were members of national teams SFR Yugoslavia and FR Yugoslavia.

 In the period 1985 to 1991, FK Budućnost continued to play in Yugoslav First League.
 Their best finish at that time occurred in season 1986–87—the team from Podgorica was seventh-placed, equalised on table with GNK Dinamo Zagreb, and were only one point less than fourth-placed Rijeka.

 The 80s were also remembered for the founding of organized Ultras group.
 Varvari (Barbarians) was founded in 1987.
 It was the strongest organised supporters group in Montenegro and among the well-known in former Yugoslav territories.

 On 28 May 1989, FK Budućnost played their first game under the floodlights in Podgorica City Stadium, against Rad (3–0).

 FK Budućnost made their third international performance in 1991.
 They represented Yugoslavia in the Balkans Cup.
 That was a very successful campaign for Budućnost, who played in the finals.
 In the quarterfinals, they eliminated KF Tirana (2–0, 0–0).
 FK Budućnost made a huge surprise in the semifinals, eliminating Galatasaray (0–0, 1–1).
 In the final, FK Budućnost lost to FC Inter Sibiu (0–0, 0–1).

 From 1946 to 1992, FK Budućnost played 26 seasons in Yugoslav First League.
 With 261 wins and 188 draws from 789 games, they are among the top 14 teams on the all-time list of the Yugoslav football championship.